RickStrahl/SetResolution/README.md

 SetResolution CREATEPROFILE -p "My Profile" -w 1920 -h 1080 -f 60
 ```
 ## Multi-Monitor Support
 This tool supports multiple monitors via the `-m <MonitorNumber>` command line switch.
-By default the **Main Windows Monitor** monitor is used - a setting which is configured in the Windows Display settings.
+By default the **Main Windows Monitor** monitor is used which corresponds to the **Main Monitor** setting configured in the Windows Display settings.

 Both the `SET` and `LIST` command support the `-m` switch to specify the monitor that the command applies to.
-Profile operations can also specify a monitor.
+Profile operations do not specify a monitor.

 The `-m` switch uses a numbering scheme from 1-n, with monitor numbers identified in the `LIST` command.
-The numbers also reflect the same value you see in the Windows display settings.
+The numbers also reflect the same value you see in the Windows Display Settings dialog.

 ## List Available Monitors and Display Modes
 You can use the `LIST` command to show available Monitors and Display Modes as well as the currently selected monitor and display mode.
+The display modes available are specific for the Monitor/Video Driver combination that is active.

-If you don't specify the `-m` switch which selects a monitor, the default **Windows Main Monitor** is used.
-The list of Display Modes is specific to the selected monitor.
+If you don't specify the `-m` switch which selects a monitor, the **Windows Main Monitor** is used.
+The list of Display Modes is always specific to the selected monitor.
 You can explicitly select a monitor via the `-m` switch.

-M
+The selected monitor and display mode are highlighted in the list (green and *).

 ![](Assets/ListDisplay.png)